Anoop96/Classification_Algo_sklearn_toy_datsets/README.md

 -> Nonlinear ones like K-NN, Kernel SVM and Random Forests.

 Here we would try to implement the following machine learning algorithms.
+Given Age and Salary whether or not a purson will purchase a car.
+Lets see which among the below model performs the best.
 Logistic Regression
 K-Nearest Neighbors (K-NN)
 Support Vector Machine (SVM)